skijit/notes/programming/git.md

 **NEXT STEPS**
 - **TODO: document Merging / Merge tools**
 - **TODO: more documentation of Branching with git-flow**
-- **TODO: Better examples with the .gitignore.
-Do you check it in with your repo?
-See the github repo of various .gitignore files**
 - **TODO: Stage vs Clean and how to manage that**
-- **TODO: add note about configuring msysgit - using long file names**
 - **TODO: add notes about staging deleted files: http://stackoverflow.com/questions/12373733/staging-deleted-files  **
 - **TODO: can you have one repo pointing at multiple remotes?  eg one on azure, one on gh? and what if you're using multiple accounts for them?**
 - **TODO**: add this tip about moving files: first, copy to the new location, then execute this on the old file ```git rm -f filename``` which removes it from git and the filesystem, finally git add the new file.
 It should usually figure out that it's the same file, just moved.
 To prove it, execute a ```git status```.
-- **TODO**: instructions on changing case / moving folders in git.  see [here](http://stackoverflow.com/questions/11183788/in-a-git-repository-how-to-properly-rename-a-directory)
 - **TODO**: discuss stashing stuff per [this](https://git-scm.com/book/en/v2/Git-Tools-Stashing-and-Cleaning) page
-- **TODO**: find the order in which .gitignore is applied... suppose you've ```git add``` ed some dlls... do you need to remove them manually